 In September 2014, I was diagnosed with Stage IIB Pancreatic Cancer (Borderline Resectable) and began treatment at Penn's Abramson Cancer Center http://www.penncancer.org/

 ).
-I have a 3 centimeter malignant tumor on the head of the pancreas, with some vein involvement.
+I have a 3 centimeter malignant tumor on the head of the pancreas and a thrombus within the superior mesenteric vein. .
 My treatment plan included an initial 2-3 month regimen of chemotherapy (Gemcitabine and Abraxane), adding my own trial of a daily high dose of Vitamin D (50,000 IU/day).
 I also received a 5-week regimen of daily radiation, using Penn's new proton radiation therapy.
 After that treatment, I was evaluated for surgery (which is the only cure for pancreatic cancer).
 However, due to the location of the tumor (surrounding the superior mesenteric vein) surgery was deemed too risky.
 However the pancreas tumor remained stable with continued chemotherapy from March 2015 until January 2017.
 At that time, a lesion in the liver was discovered and after additional consultations with Fox Chase, Sloan Kettering and Johns Hopkins, I underwent an ablation procedure to "burn" the lesions from the liver in March 2017.
 This procedure was successful and since April 2017 I have been off any form of treatment and my pancreas tumor remains stable.
 I have been blessed to be able to continue to work, to be pain-free, with limited side effects from my treatments.
 When asked, I am quick to tell people "I feel great and I am grateful for every day."
 I attribute by good fortune to my faith in God and the love and support of my family and friends.
 To those who have cancer or have a friend who is struggling with a life threatening illness, I would say: never give up, there is always hope and that hope leads to God's promise of salvation.

 My cancer was most likely caused by undiagnosed, genetic chronic pancreatitis and the inability of my immune system to prevent the development of the tumor.
 My only symptom was unintended weight loss and a change in bowel habits during July-August.
 Prior to my diagnosis, I had periodic short term episodes of what my doctor and I thought was gastroenteritis (1-2 days of severe abdominal pain and fatigue).
 In all probability these were acute pancreatitis attacks.
 While I closely monitored my blood tests for glucose and I had regular negative colonoscopies during this period, I did not have a CT Scan which would have revealed the problems with my pancreas.
 So I encourage you to be vigilant about your health, including having a good nutrition and exercise plan.
 And you need to be an educated advocate with your doctors about your symptoms and the need for definitive test results.